Why pancreatic cancer is so deadly

 Pancreatic cancer is usually controllable only through removal by surgery and only if found before it has spread, according to the National Cancer Institute.
 Palliative care can help a patient's quality of life if the disease has spread.

 Two drugs approved in 2011 may help patients with pancreatic neuroendocrine tumors.
 They are believed to suppress the blood supply and metabolism of the tumor cells.
-That's good progress since, the year before, the standard of care was chemotherapy, said Dr. Michaela Banck, medical oncologist at the Mayo Clinic, who treats patients with neuroendocrine tumors.
+That's good progress since, the year before, the standard of care was chemotherapy, said Dr. Michaela Banck, a medical oncologist in New York, who treats patients with neuroendocrine tumors.

 Everolimus, marketed by Novartis as Afinitor, received US Food and Drug Administration approval to treat pancreatic neuroendocrine tumors and prevents transplant rejection.
 Potential side effects are serious, however: lung or breathing problems, infections and renal failure, which may lead to death.